-Instant Pot Country Style BBQ Ribs – Melt- in- your- mouth tender Country Style BBQ ribs without even firing up the barbecue grill!
-The Instant Pot does all the work.
+Instant Pot Country-Style Ribs - Melt- in- your- mouth tender country-style pork ribs without even firing up the barbecue grill!
+The Instant Pot Pressure Cooker does all the work.
 Pressure cooking means you’ll have juicy, tender, fall-off-the-bone, lip smacking delicious Country-Style Ribs without having to stand over the grill.
 Comfort food your whole family will love!

-Can you see how these ribs are falling off the bone?
+Can you see these juicy ribs? they are falling off the bone!
+So much flavor!
 Serious deliciousness!

 How to Make Country-Style Ribs in the Instant Pot

-- Dry Rub- This simple dry rub is a combination of brown sugar, garlic powder, onion powder, cumin, paprika, salt, pepper and cayenne lends just the right balance of sweet and spicy to the ribs and adds so much depth to the flavor.
+- Dry Rub- This simple dry rub is a combination of brown sugar, garlic powder, onion powder, cumin, paprika, salt, pepper and cayenne and lends just the right balance of sweet and spicy to the ribs and adds so much depth to the flavor.
 Before placing the ribs in the Instant Pot rub both sides of the ribs liberally with spice mixture.

-- Pour ¾ cup of beef broth and ¼ cup of your favorite barbecue sauce ( bottled or homemade BBQ sauce) in the bottom of the Instant Pot.
-Add the ribs to the bottom of the pot ( layer them if necessary) and pour an additional 1/2 cup of BBQ sauce over the ribs to cover the meat.
+- Add liquids- Pour ¾ cup of beef broth and ¼ cup of your favorite barbecue sauce ( bottled or homemade BBQ sauce) in the bottom of the Instant Pot.
+Add the ribs to the bottom of the pot ( layer them if necessary) and pour an additional ½ cup of BBQ sauce over the ribs to cover the meat.

 - Secure/Lock the lid of the Instant Pot and set the Pressure Release Valve to sealing.
 Select the Manual setting and set cooking time to 30 minutes.

 - Natural Pressure Release 10 mins- After cooking is complete, let the pressure naturally release for 10 minutes.
 While pressure is releasing, Preheat oven to broil, and line a sheet pan with aluminum foil or a silicone baking mat.

-- After pressure has naturally release for 10 minutes, move the pressure release to Venting/Quick Release to remove any remaining steam.
-Ribs will be very tender, carefully transfer (with tongs or a slotted spoon) to the prepared sheet pan.
+- Followed by Quick Release -After pressure has naturally release for 10 minutes, move the pressure valve to Venting/Quick Release to remove any remaining steam.
+Ribs will be very fork tender, carefully transfer (with tongs or a slotted spoon) to the prepared baking sheet.
 Discard any remaining cooking liquid.

-- Brush Ribs with BBQ sauce and place under the broiler until the BBQ sauce has become caramelized and the edges of the ribs have become slightly charred (about 5-8 minutes).
+- Broil-Brush Ribs with a little bit of BBQ sauce and place under the broiler until the BBQ sauce has become caramelized and the edges of the ribs have become slightly charred (about 5-8 minutes).

 2) Less work !
 You don’t need to wear a bib or get your hands all covered in BBQ sauce (unless you want to) Country Style Ribs can be eaten with a fork.

-3) I can usually find Country Style Ribs in smaller quantities than baby back ribs, which is great when you’re cooking for just 1-2 people.
-This recipe calls for 2 1/2 – 3 lbs. of ribs, if you do want to cook a smaller quantity, no problem!
+3) You can usually find Country Style Ribs in smaller quantities than a rack of baby back ribs, which is great when you’re cooking for just 1-2 people.
+This recipe calls for 2 ½ - 3 lbs. of ribs, if you do want to cook a smaller quantity, no problem!
 Use a smaller quantity but keep the cooking times the same.

 The final step -To take these BBQ Country Ribs to the next level, I highly recommend finishing the cooking process by broiling the ribs plus some extra BBQ sauce in the oven for about 5-8 minutes.
 The sauce will become a bit caramelized and the edges of the ribs will get a nice char.